opencog/atomspace/examples/README.md

                   functions. ***VISIT THIS FIRST!!***

-* flow          - The AtomSpace is not only a database for graphs, but is also a data streaming system for data processing networks described by graphs.
-This is how sensory data is analyzed and ransformed in real-time.
+* flow          - The AtomSpace is not only a database for graphs, but is also a system for streaming data through processing networks described by graphs.
+This is how sensory data is analyzed and transformed by agents or organisms expressed in Atomese.

 * query         - The graph query system shows how to find AtomSpace contents that match a given subgraph or pattern.

-* storage       - Moving Atoms and AtomSpaces between disk and AM, or between network nodes ("Districuted AtomSpace")
+* storage       - Moving Atoms and AtomSpaces between disk and memory (i.e. RAM), or between network nodes ("Districuted AtomSpace")

 * python        - Python usage examples.

+* type-system   - Creating and using new kinds of Atom Types.

 * c++           - Example CMakefile and demos for C++ code.
 * c++-guile     - Creating guile wrappers for C++ code.

-* type-system   - Creating and using new kinds of Atom Types.

 * foreign       - Working with generic abstract syntax trees in the AtomSpace.
 It shows how to store json, scheme and